 - File Explorer

-How to Open Registry Editor using Run dialog box?
+How to Open Registry Editor using the Run dialog box?

 To open the Registry Editor using the Run dialog box, do the following steps:-